-Review various monthly student loan payment amounts for the 2014-15 academic year.
-Or, use this simple tool from YouCanDealWithIt to estimate the monthly repayment obligations for any type of student or parent loan.
+Review various monthly student loan payment amounts or use this simple tool from YouCanDealWithIt to estimate the monthly repayment obligations for any type of student or parent loan.
 Review their helpful tips on the responsibilities of smart student loan borrowing.

 Also, check out the Department of Education's Homeroom Blog with tips on loan repayment or use a personalized repayment estimator via studentloans.gov which will connect your NSLDS loan history.